CloudChi/FX-Framework/Summaries_Goals.md

   - Comments can be added to fields, scripts, custom functions and calculations, but cannot be extracted as documentation
   - Comments are not directly linked to code, so they can get out of sync unless manually maintained
 - Code searching / treeview
-  - FileMaker *IDE* does not support searching for code elements across codebase, nor support treeview branching
+  - FileMaker development environment does not support searching for code elements across codebase, nor support treeview branching
 - Unit testing
-  - Native Unit Testing functions or methodologies are not present in FileMaker and have to be built and maintained separately
+  - Unit Testing functions and methodologies are not natively present in FileMaker and have to be built and maintained separately

 ## Goals